-During October 2020, in connection with the Vesper Healthcare Acquisition Corp IPO, the Company issued 15,333,333 warrants (the "Public Warrants") to purchase shares of Common Stock at \$11.50 per share.
-Simultaneously, with the consummation of the Vesper Healthcare Acquisition Corp IPO, the Company issued 9,333,333 warrants (the "Private Placement Warrants" and, together with the Public Warrants, the "Public and Private Placement Warrants") to purchase shares of Common Stock at \$11.50 per share, to BLS Investor Group LLC (the "Sponsor").
-All of the Public and Private Placement Warrants were outstanding as of June 30, 2021.
+During October 2020, in connection with Vesper Healthcare Acquisition Corp's initial public offering, the Company issued 15,333,333 warrants (the "Public Warrants") to purchase shares of the Company's common stock at \$11.50 per share.
+Simultaneously, with the consummation of Vesper Healthcare Acquisition Corp's initial public offering, the Company issued 9,333,333 warrants (the "Private Placement Warrants" and, together with the Public Warrants, the "Public and Private Placement Warrants" to purchase shares of the Company's common stock at \$11.50 per share, to BLS Investor Group LLC (the "Sponsor").
+All of the Public and Private Placement Warrants were outstanding as of September 30, 2021.
+Subsequent to September 30, 2021, the Company delivered a Notice of Redemption (the "Notice of Redemption") calling for the redemption of all of its outstanding Public Warrants to purchase shares of the Company's Class A Common Stock, par value \$0.0001 per share.
+Refer to Note 18 - Subsequent Events for further detail.

-We classify the Public and Private Placement Warrants as liabilities on our consolidated balance sheets as these instruments are precluded from being indexed to our own stock given the terms allow for a settlement adjustment that does not meet the scope of the fixed-for-fixed exception in Accounting Standards Codification ("ASC") 815, Derivatives and Hedging.
-In certain events outside of our control, the Public Warrant and Private Placement Warrant holders are entitled to receive cash while in certain scenarios the holders of the common stock are not entitled to receive cash or may receive less than 100% of any proceeds in cash, which precludes these instruments from being classified within equity pursuant to ASC 815-40.
+The Company classifies the Public and Private Placement Warrants as liabilities on its Condensed Consolidated Balance Sheets as these instruments are precluded from being indexed to our own stock given the terms allow for a settlement adjustment that does not meet the scope of the fixed-for-fixed exception in ASC 815, Derivatives and Hedging.
+In certain events outside of the Company's control, the Public Warrant and Private Placement Warrant holders are entitled to receive cash while in certain scenarios the holders of the Company's common stock are not entitled to receive cash or may receive less than 100% of any proceeds in cash, which precludes these instruments from being classified within equity pursuant to ASC 815-40.
 The Public and Private Placement Warrants were initially recorded at fair value on the date of the Business Combination and are subsequently adjusted to fair value at each subsequent reporting date.
-Changes in the fair value of these instruments are recognized within change in fair value of warrant liabilities in the Condensed Consolidated Statements of Comprehensive Loss.
+Changes in the fair value of these instruments are recognized within change in fair value of warrant liabilities in the Company's Condensed Consolidated Statements of Comprehensive Loss.